YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

  fi
  gtmuser@gtmworkshop:~$

 The mupip journal recover command performs the recovery.
-Review the output of the mupip commands – as new journal files are created, older journal files being renamed.
+Review the output of the mupip commands – as new journal files are created, older journal files are being renamed.
 Each journal file has a back-pointer to its predecessor.
 The gtm script removes non-current journal files and temporary files, those older than the number of days specified by the $gtm_retention environment variable.

 .. parsed-literal::
    gtmuser@gtmworkshop:~$ cat $gtm_tmp/gtmuser_20111107223555UTC_mupip_recover